RPCrusaders/DBZ/README.md

 - contains code for _sending_ the required RPC requests.
 Clearly this will require multithreading.
 - RPC requests to dead nodes can now be simulated without the system falling apart thanks to try-catch.
+- Please make use of the information that is returned through the `response` variable and proceed further in the algorithm.

 ### node_implementation.py
 - contains the canonical Node class.